In the Name of the Law (1922 film)

-In the Name of the Law was released by Film Booking Offices of America in August 1922.
-The feature film's director was Emory Johnson.
-Emory was 28 years old when he directed and acted in this film.
-It starred veteran actors Ralph Lewis and Claire McDowell.
+In the Name of the Law is a 1922 American silent melodrama directed by Emory Johnson with Dick Posson acting as assistant director.
+FBO released the film in August 1922.
+The film's "All-Star" cast included Ralph Lewis, Johnnie Walker, and Claire McDowell.
+The cast also included Johnson and his wife, Ella Hall.
+Emilie Johnson, Johnson's mother, wrote both the story and screenplay.
+In the Name of the Law was the first picture in Johnson's eight-picture contract with FBO.

 The police melodrama was about a San Francisco police officer.
 He was a dedicated community servant.
 The story depicts his struggles with the duality of dedication to duty versus devotion to family.
 The film was a pioneering effort in other aspects.
 It was a serious film about law enforcement.
 Movies had cinematically maligned the profession in the past.
 The film is also an early example of an innovative exploitation strategy.
 The scheme involved getting the group featured on the screen aligned with their real-life counterparts and promoting the film.